-We will notify the prize recipients in writing and invite them to receive their awards at the Prime Minister's Prizes for Science presentation dinner event (the Event).
+We will notify the prize recipients in writing and invite them to receive their prizes at the Prime Minister's Prizes for Science presentation dinner event (the Event).
 This information is under embargo until we publicly announce the recipients of the Prime Minister's Prizes for Science at the Event.
 This means prize recipients may not make any announcements in advance of the Event.

-We deposit the prize money into the recipients' bank account(s) after the Event, following receipt of bank account details.
-If the recipient is a community group, we will deposit the prize money into the appropriate bank account of the community group.
+We deposit the prize money into the recipients' bank accounts after the Event, following receipt of bank account details.